-WARNING ation manual DEATH OR SERIOUS INJURY DUE TO CRUSHING Always transport / move the temperature control unit according to the specifications in this operation manual.
+Temperature control unit is not transported / moved according to the specifications in this oper- ation manual DEATH OR SERIOUS INJURY DUE TO CRUSHING Always transport / move the temperature control unit according to the specifications in this operation manual.
 Wear personal protective equipment during transport.
 Always work with the specified number of persons when moving the temperature control unit on casters (if any).
 If the temperature control unit is equipped with casters and parking brakes: 2 parking brakes are always freely accessible when moving the temperature control unit.
-Activate the 2 parking brakes in an emergency!
+Activate the 2 parking brakes in an emergen- cy!
 If only one parking brake is activated on the casters in an emergency: The temperature control unit is not stopped but rotates around the axis of the caster with the activated parking brake!
-NOTE Temperature control unit transported in a horizontal position NOTE DAMAGE TO THE COMPRESSOR Only transport the temperature control unit in an upright position. ΝΟΤΕ Filled temperature control unit is transported MATERIAL DAMAGE DUE TO OVERFLOWING THERMAL FLUID Only transport an emptied temperature control unit.
-If available, use the eyes on the top side of the temperature control unit for transportation.
+Temperature control unit transported in a horizontal position DAMAGE TO THE COMPRESSOR Only transport the temperature control unit in an upright position.
+Filled temperature control unit is transported MATERIAL DAMAGE DUE TO OVERFLOWING THERMAL FLUID Only transport an emptied temperature control unit.
+If available, use the lugs on the top side of the temperature control unit for transportation.
 Use an industrial truck for transport.
-The casters on the temperature control unit are not suitable for transport.
+The casters (if present) on the temperature control unit are not suitable for transport.
 The casters are symmetrically loaded with 25% of the total mass of the temperature control unit.
 Remove the packing material (e.g. the palette) only at the place of installation.
 Protect the temperature control unit from transport damage.
 Do not transport the temperature control unit alone and without aids.
-Check the load bearing capacity of the transportation route and the place of installation.
-The parking brakes at the casters (if present) must be activated and/or the leveling feet (if present) must be unscrewed/activated before the temperature control unit is put into operation. → Page 30, section "Unscrewing/activating the leveling feet (if any)".
+Check the load bearing capacity of the transportation route and the place of installation. • The parking brakes at the casters (if any) must be activated and/or the leveling feet (if any) must